 The window on the left lists all cameras programmed into the system.
 The window on the right lists cameras associated with the selected Host or Node.
 To move a single camera to the other window, highlight the camera and click the single left/right arrow.
 To move all cameras to a new window, simply click the double arrows.
 This will copy all listed cameras to the other window.
 If you click on Cameras you will see thumbnails of all associated cameras.
 To view a large image of a particular camera, simply click on the image.

-Caution: The Panasonic and Axis cameras are Ethernet devices.
-They should be connected to your Ethernet network only.
-They do not connect directly to your IMS-4000 Host or Node unit.
-Connection of either the Panasonic or Axis Cameras directly to your IMS-4000 may cause undesirable results.
+Caution: The Axis network cameras are Ethernet devices.
+They should only be connected to your Ethernet network.
+Do not connect them directly to your IMS-4000E Host or Node unit.
+Connection of any network cameras directly to your IMS-4000E sensor inputs may cause damage to the device.